 Exercise Doesn’t Do Depression

-Exercise Doesn't Do DepressionResults are in.
-Regular exercise is not only a vital contributor to fitness and health, but is the key to boosting mental health.
-Evidence clearly shows that exercise is the magic bullet in combating illness in all areas of our being – physical, mental and emotional.
+It is no secret – regular exercise is not only a vital contributor to fitness and health but is the key to boosting mental health.
+The evidence clearly shows that exercise is a magic bullet in combating illness in all areas of our being; physical, mental, and emotional.

 Prescriptions vs. An Active Life